Macroecology & Conservation

 3. Koppel, O., J. T. Kerr.
 2022.
 Strong phenological shifts among bumblebee species in North America can help predict extinction risk.
 Biological Conservation 272: 109675. https://www.sciencedirect.com/science/article/abs/pii/S0006320722002282

 4. Flynn, A., J. T. Kerr.
 2022.
-Inclusive teaching: from preparation to delivery.
+Inclusive education: simple strategies to improve equity and embrace diversity.
 Pressbooks Open Library. https://ecampusontario.pressbooks.pub/inclusiveeducation/

 (book published simultaneously in French)